wp-plugins/bp-favorite-notification/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-BuddyPress Favourite Notification  adds a notification for buddypress activity.
+BuddyPress Favourite Notification  adds a notification for BuddyPress activity.

 == Description ==
-BuddyPress Favourite Notification  adds a notification for buddypress activity.
+BuddyPress Favourite Notification  adds a notification for BuddyPress activity.

 = How it works:- =
 It Shows live notifications of members on a BuddyPress based social network site.
-User will get notified after any buddypress activity by users.
+User will get notified after any BuddyPress activity by users.